CloudLabsAI-Azure/apim-lab/apim-lab/9-fusion-dev/fusion-dev-9-1.md

 11. Next, **Update connector**.

 12. On the **Test** screen, create a new connection instance in the **Connections** section.
+If prompted to provide the subscription key, you can find the subscription key in the developer portal, click on profile, and copy the Primary key of the **unlimited** subscription.
 You will then be redirected to the **Connections** area in Power Platform where your connection was created.
 Navigate back to the **Custom Connectors** page and edit the Star Wars API again.
 Return to the **Test** page and test each of the API actions.

 ![](media/8.png)